serbrious/neuro-game-sdk/Godot/README.md

 ## Installation

 1. Clone or download this repository, then copy the [`Godot/addons`](./addons) folder into your Godot project folder.
-In your projects

 ## Setup